marp-team/marpit/docs/theme-css.md

 You would see a yellow slide.
 ```

-`<style>` elements would not find in rendered HTML, and would merge into CSS.
+`<style>` elements would not find in rendered HTML, and would merge into emitted CSS.

 [`style` global directive](/directives#tweak-theme-style) also can use as same purpose.

 ### Scoped style

 We also support the scoped inline style through `<style scoped>`.
-When a `style` element has the `scoped` attribute, its style will apply to the current slide page only.
+When a `style` element has the `scoped` attribute, its style will apply only to the current slide page only.

 ```markdown
 <!-- Global style -->